-Even though I don’t get to visit Hong Kong very often now, there are signs of the influence the Chinese culture has had on me in my home now.
+Even though I don’t get to visit Hong Kong very often now, there are signs of the influence of Chinese culture on me in my home.
 I have a few pieces of Chinese art on the wall, and I’m a sucker for colourful textiles in a traditional Chinoiserie pattern.

 Ornamental Traditional Chinese Art To Print

-When I came across this fantastic book by Owen Jones, “Examples of Chinese ornament”, I couldn’t wait to share some of the tremendous Chinese art patterns featured in it.
+When I came across Owen Jones’s fantastic book, “Examples of Chinese Ornament,” I couldn’t wait to share some of the tremendous Chinese art patterns it features.

 From the preface of “Examples of Chinese Ornament”: